Pope returns to form as England make Sri Lanka struggle in third Test | Flashscore.com

 He had made just five when he got in a tangle against a short-pitched Lahiru Kumara delivery and top-edged a simple catch to gully.

-Number three Pope got off the mark in style by cutting a loose ball from fast bowler Rathnayake for four and he also hooked a six off Lahiru Kumara.
+Number three Pope, who made a hundred against the West Indies at Trent Bridge in July, got off the mark in style by cutting a loose ball from fast bowler Rathnayake for four and then hooked a six off Kumara.

-The 29-year-old Duckett completed a speedy fifty off just 48 balls, including seven fours.
+The 29-year-old Duckett, meanwhile, completed a speedy fifty off just 48 balls, including seven fours.

-But Duckett, in sight of just his fourth century in 26 Tests, was out when he miscued an extravagant scoop off Rathnayake to wicketkeeper Dinesh Chandimal.
+But Duckett, in sight of just his fourth century in 26 Tests, was out when he miscued an extravagant scoop off Rathnayake to wicketkeeper Dinesh Chandimal, with England 140-2.

-It was a careless end to a stand of 95 in 16 overs with Pope.
+"When you play like that for a period you can't really kick yourself but I've obviously missed out on a Test hundred there," said Duckett.

+"It might be a learning day for me but it's a shot I've been thinking of playing in Test cricket for a long time.
+It felt like the right option."

 Pope was fortunate with a top-edged six off Kumara but the persevering paceman did have Root hooking to fine leg, where Vishwa Fernando held onto the catch despite slipping on the wet turf.

-Surrey favourite Pope, 84 not out at tea, went to his seventh hundred in 49 Tests, but first at the Oval, when he stylishly square-drove Asitha Fernando for his 13th four in 102 balls, also including two sixes.
+Surrey favourite Pope, 84 not out at tea, went to his first Test hundred at the Oval when he stylishly square-drove Asitha Fernando for his 13th four in 102 balls, also including two sixes.

-Soon afterwards bad light at 18:53 CET again saw the players leave the field, with no more play possible Friday.
+In the process Pope, playing his 49th match at this level, became the first player to score his first seven Test centuries against different teams.